texrob20/readme-generator/generated-README.md

   - [Questions](#questions)

   ## Installation
-  r
+  None required.

   ## Usage
-  r
+  Used to create readme file.

   ## License
   ![badge](https://img.shields.io/badge/License-MIT-yellow.svg)<br />
-  This application is covered by the [Mozilla Public License 2.0] (https://opensource.org/licenses/MIT) license.
+  This application is covered by the MIT license.
+More information can be found at https://opensource.org/licenses/MIT.

   ## Contributing
-  r
+  All are welcome to contribute.

   ## Tests
-  r
+  No tests

   ## Questions

-  Find me on GitHub - r, (http://github.com/r/)
+  Contant me on GitHub - texrob20, (http://github.com/texrob20/)

+  or

-  Email me with questions: r
+  Email me with questions: rclarady@hotmail.com

   _This README was generated with ❤️ by [readme-generator](https://github.com/texrob20/readme-generator)